RoyalHaskoningDHV/darrow-poc/README.md

 ### Testing compliance with the data contract

-Since all the attributes and methods from the __Protocol__ `ModelInterfaceV4` are implemented, our `POCAnomaly` class passes the `isinstance` check with `ModelInterfaceV4` (see `tests/test_interface.py`).
+Since all the attributes and methods from the __Protocol__ `ModelInterfaceV4` are implemented, including the correct type-hints / annotations, our `POCAnomaly` class passes the `isinstance` check with `ModelInterfaceV4` (see `tests/test_interface.py`).

 ## Mock Executor

 The `executor` class takes care of running the model either for training or predictions on the `darrow-ml-platform` infrastructure.
-Here, we implemented a mock executor to emulate that behaviour to some extend, which hopefully makes it a little clearer in what context the model class (in this case `POCAnomaly`) will be used.
+Here, we implemented a mock executor to emulate that behaviour to some extent, which hopefully makes it a little clearer in what context the model class (in this case `POCAnomaly`) will be used.
 In addition, you can run additional tests with this executor (`tests/test_executor.py`) that actually perform training and predicting.